dni/hostinghelden-magento2/README.md

 composer require magento/magento-composer-installer
 ```

-Add the VCS repository: So that composer can find the module.
+Add the VCS repositories: So that composer can find the modules.
 Add the following lines in your composer.json

 ```json
   "repositories": {